tcrain/alluxio/docs/en/ufs/Azure-Blob-Store.md

 alluxio.exception.AlluxioException: com.microsoft.azure.storage.StorageException: The account being accessed does not support http.
 ```
 You can change the Blob path start with `wasbs://`.

+## Using the  Azure Blob Storage client library (experimental)

+The previuosly described way of mounting Azure storage containers runs through the